-In conversation with The CA Story, Amit Agarwala shares with us his journey becoming a Chartered Accountant, working in San Francisco for 5 years before quitting to start his career all over again in India.
+In conversation with The CA Story, Amit Agarwala shares with us his journey becoming a Chartered Accountant, working in San Francisco for 5 years before quitting his job to start his career all over again in India.

 Amit also charts his journey of how he started a freelance consulting practice in a smaller city in India for clients in Bhutan, Sikkim and North East India before venturing into Stones2Milestones, an Edutech StartUp.

 I grew up in Siliguri, a small town near Darjeeling (India).
 Although I was not a brilliant student until my 9th grade, I was always in the top 10.